redhat-et/ceph-mirroring/acm-application-configuration/README.md

 Using the route defined within *application/wordpress/base/wordpress-route.yaml* and your web browser follow the procedure to install wordpress.

 ## Sync schedule
-Follow the instructions for [syncing-storage](../storage-schedule.md) to set the mirroring schedule.
+Follow the instructions for [enabling snapshot mirroring and scheduling](../storage-schedule.md).

 # Define west2
 Now you are ready to define West2.
 No replicas of the application are defined at that location so pods will not start.